bnkc/handlefinder/README.md

 Create a virtual environment from the requirements.txt (or installed globally).

-If you're looking to run the test suite you'll need to install postgres locally.
-This is done to speed up tests.

 Then you can start your local server with.

 It will be running on localhost ie `127.0.0.1`